s-barfjan-lab/tennis-predictor-cli/README.md

 A **modular, CLI-first Python system** for predicting **tennis match outcomes** (pre-match & live), **set/game probabilities**, and **long-term player trajectories** by combining **structured performance statistics** with **lightweight LLM-extracted context** (injury, fatigue, coaching changes).

-Built with a strong focus on **probability calibration, reproducibility, and interpretability**, grounded in peer-reviewed sports analytics literature.
+Built with a strong focus on **probability calibration, reproducibility, and interpretability**, based on peer-reviewed sports analytics literature.

 ---